 The Bogus Balance book explores the big problem with work/life balance, and then uses interactive exercises and provocative stories to help you find real balance – and bliss – for a happier, more successful life.
-(For a bit more on the Bogus Balance phenomenon, check out this TV interview or this Women Leading the Way Radio interview.)
+(For a bit more on the Bogus Balance phenomenon, check out this Women Leading the Way Radio interview.)

 You can head over here for more book information or to buy a copy…or just explore the site.
 Here’s to your impending bliss!

 “I don’t think of it as bliss, but as joy, which I find every day in different things.
 I feel relaxed, tranquil and happy.
 Sometimes I feel deep emotions.
 I love people, and get a high and joy from being around them.
 They make my heart sing.”

 “I always say I live a blessed life.
 It means that when I get up in the morning I feel like I have meaning, like I’m impacting and improving the lives of other people.
 I’m so blessed to have the opportunity to do that.”

 “Bliss is having a job that provides me challenges in an environment where I am allowed to thrive, combined with a loving family I can come home to at night, and a close group of friends that share my passion for life.
 It feels like I’m always busy—but not to the point of exhaustion or burnout.”